-One Dance UK’s newly-launched Teaching Awards recognise high quality dance education and dance opportunities for children and young people across the UK.
+One Dance UK’s newly-launched Teaching Awards recognise high-quality dance education and dance opportunities for children and young people across the UK.

 After completing her bbodance Teaching Qualifications in 2016, Anya set up Skylark School of Dance in Bromley, Kent.
 Within a year, what started as a few mats in a civic hall is now a bustling dance school with over 70 students.
-This week we met Anya to find out more about her teaching practice, inspirations and goals.
+This week we met Anya to find out more about her teaching practice, inspiration, and goals.

 bbodance: Have you always loved dancing?

 Anya: As far back as I can remember, I’ve always loved dancing.
 But most of all I loved getting other people to dance.
 I was known in my neighbourhood as the “precocious choreographer” — my hobby was rallying people together for impromptu dance routines!

 What was it like growing up in Russia?

 I was born in Moscow but spent a lot of my youth in Russia’s old capital, Vladimir, and in the countryside.
 I draw so much of my inspiration from my motherland, the culture, nature and its people.
 I know Russian politics is always in the news, but, if you look below the surface, there is so much more.